 We make these sanctimonious pronouncements because most of us have never been in a relationship with a narcissist and we don’t comprehend their ability to persuade their victims.

-The classic cycle of a narcissistic relationship progresses from the narcissist idealizing their supply source, then devaluing them, before eventually discarding them.
+The classic cycle of an (abusive) narcissistic relationship progresses from the narcissist idealizing their supply source, then devaluing them, before eventually discarding them.

 Not all discards are final though, and hoovering is a way to tap back into that supply source.
 To paraphrase Al Pacino: “just when you thought you were out, they pull you back in”.